AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/background-work.md

 Go to **Security Centre** → tap **Privacy Permissions** → **Startup manager** and allow AdGuard app to run in background.

 Other solutions:

 - Pin AdGuard to the recent apps screen
-- Enable AdGuard in the app list inside the security app’s “startup manager” and “floating app list” (com.coloros.safecenter / com.coloros.safecenter.permission.Permission)
+- Enable AdGuard in the app list inside the security app’s "startup manager" and "floating app list" (com.coloros.safecenter / com.coloros.safecenter.permission.Permission)
 - Turn off battery optimizations

 ## Oneplus